Contents

 Radiologik File Locations

-Files for Radiologik are stored in the following locations:
+Files for Radiologik are stored in the following locations where ~/ = home directory:

 ~/Music/Radiologik/